 She maybe decided to test her theory.
 She possibly took a stick and drew a circle in the mud and threw the seed in the circle and three days later, they grew.
 The same lush plants.
 That becomes the discovery of a lifetime.

-I am in full agreement with him that civilization changed forever.
+Civilization changed forever!
 For the first time, we are able to produce more food through agriculture than we would have done if we went out and hunted a buck.
 Specialization of labour took place.
-One person protects the seeds, another make the furrows; another waters the plants; another collects it and distributes it.
+One person protects the seeds, another makes the furrows; another waters the plants; another collects them and distributes them.
 Religions are invented in the fertile crescent to try and reduce the bad years for growing crops and increase the good years.

-He continues with the story of bread.
-For the first 3000 years after the domestication of plants, we still don’t have bread.
-People were eating a soupy porage of grain and water.
+For the first 3000 years after the domestication of plants, we still didn’t have bread.
+People were eating a soupy porridge of grain and water.

-At the archeological digs, the Amarna excavation site behind the great pyramids, the most common artifacts is bread ceramic cones (dated to between 4000 and 5000 years ago).
+At the archaeological digs, the Amarna excavation site behind the great pyramids, the most common artefacts are bread ceramic cones (dated to between 4000 and 5000 years ago).
 They found an estimated 500 000 of these cones from one dig.
 This was the fuel you feed workers to build the pyramids.

-The simple ingredients to make bred turns out to be wheat flour, water, salt, and a leavening agent.
+The simple ingredients to make bread turn out to be wheat flour, water, salt, and a leavening agent.
 The leavening agent is all around us.
-Yeast and bacteria, which falls out of the atmosphere.
+Yeast and bacteria, which fall out of the atmosphere.
 Put it in the oven and you have bread.

 The technical aspects of sourdough are beautifully simple.
 We discovered that fresh flour naturally contains a wide variety of yeast and bacteria.
 “When yeast flour contacts water some of the gluten and starch is degraded by naturally occurring enzymes in the flour providing sugars and amino acids that yeast and bacteria can metabolise.
 Initially, a wide variety of microorganisms starts to grow – the dough becomes sour and may even develop a bad smell.
 Only after repeated feeding with fresh flour and water does the mixture a balanced, symbiotic culture.”
 (Renneberg, 2006)